kamilrybacki/diff-cache/README.md

 This means that the secret should not be used for anything else.
 If there is anything present within it, then the Action will **overwrite its contents**.

-The name of the secret is obtained **by parsing** from the Github Worklfow file that contains the triggered action.
+The name of the secret is obtained **by parsing** from the Github Workflow file that contains the triggered action.
 This may sound confusing but the flow of this Action is as follows:

 1. The Action is triggered by the Workflow file.